-Only designated employees can administer medication to students.
-A student who must take any over-the-counter or prescribed medication during the school day must bring a written request from his or her parent and the medicine, in its original, properly labeled container.
-Contact the principal or school nurse for more information on procedures that must be followed when administering medication to students.
+Only designated employees may administer prescription medication, nonprescription medication, and herbal or dietary supplements to students.
+Exceptions apply to the self-administration of asthma medication, medication for anaphylaxis (e.g., EpiPen®), and medication for diabetes management, if the medication is self-administered in accordance with district policy and procedures.
+A student who must take any other medication during the school day must bring a written request from his or her parent and the medicine in its original, properly labeled container.
+Contact the principal or school nurse for information on procedures that must be followed when administering medication to students.